mnencia/mchfuse/README.md

 If you do not specify a UID or a GID, it inherits the missing setting from the user that runs the command.

+The `deviceName` is the name assigned to the device during the initial configuration.
+If you happen to use a wrong name, the resulting error message contain the list of valid discovered device names.

+By default, MCHFuse mounts the root of the device, but you can append a `devicePath` after a `:` separator, to start from a subdirectory.
+(e.g. `myDevice:linuxData` uses the `linuxData` folder inside `myDevice` root)

+The `mountpoint` is any directory accessible from the current user.
+If the path doesn't exist, MCHFuse tries to create it.

 > **NOTE:** `mchfuse` does not demonize itself, but runs in the foreground.
 > If you want to run it in the background you must use the `&` character